-11.15 Ad Malware
+17.16 Ad Malware

 A less obvious vector for malware is web page ad insertion.
 Many web sites depend on advertising revenue to survive.
 Add insertion is contracted out to a third-party resulting in not only the annoyance of inane ads but also the possibility of advertising malware.
-To deal with this we recently started running Adblock Plus.
+To deal with this we have been using an ad blocker Adblock Plus.

-11.16 Software Patch Management
+17.17 Software Patch Management